 April 2, 2009

-Even so, many of our students (and potential students) and their families still face financial challenges when paying for college.
-That’s why I’m pleased to be able to share some wonderful news with you about an extraordinary new program that will, when fully realized, allow us to offer as many as 200 new merit- and need-based scholarships for outstanding freshmen each year.
+During this period of economic hardship, we realize that even greater financial demands are being made on our students and their families.
+That’s why I’m so pleased to announce an extraordinary new program that will, when fully maximized, allow us to offer as many as 200 new merit- and need-based scholarships for outstanding freshmen each year.

 These scholarships, which are intended to cover or exceed the cost of a UH TierOne Scholar’s tuition for four years, will be available starting in the fall of 2010, but I wanted to share this good news for all of us as quickly as possible.
 We can now take another major step forward in our continuing efforts to raise this university to national Tier One status.